-University Grants Commission of Sri Lanka (UGC) and Griffith University have established a joint funding program to allow up to twelve suitably qualified, UGC supported candidates to enrol in the Doctor of Philosophy program at Griffith University each year.
+University Grants Commission of Sri Lanka (UGC) and Griffith University have established a joint funding program to allow up to six suitably qualified, UGC supported candidates to enrol in the Doctor of Philosophy program at Griffith University each year.

 UGC will provide a living allowance and cover Overseas Student Health Cover (OSHC) for up to 36 months.